CryptoOnion/doc/faq.md

 title: FAQ
 nav_order: 4
 ---
-# FAQ
+<h1>FAQ</h1>
 {: .no_toc }

+Here you can find a few common questions regarding the framework.

 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

-Here you can find a few common questions regarding the framework.

 ## My peers mysteriously stop working without any error message